 Apple lets you bid for each tap (click) or set a CPA goal to cap the cost per install.
 You can’t bid on post-install events here.
-CPM bidding is only available for the “Search Tab” inventory that I would recommend avoiding at the beginning.
+CPM bidding is only available for the “Search Tab” inventory, that I would recommend avoiding at the beginning.

 In most cases, I recommend sticking with ASA’s main bidding option, Cost per Tap.
 The CPA bidding often reduces volume significantly without bringing better performance.
-That’s an option I often use only in discovery, but as with many things in paid acquisition, it’s all about trial and error until you find what works for your own situation.
+That’s an option I often use only in discovery, but as with many things in paid acquisition, it’s all about trial and error until you find what works for your situation.

 Ad Groups Structure

-- Some professionals use the Single Keyword Ad Group (SKAG) strategy, in which each ad group only gets one keyword.
+- Some professionals use the Single Keyword Ad Group (SKAG) strategy, where each ad group only gets one keyword.
 I find this cumbersome in practice and wouldn’t do that for each keyword if you’re using the interface to edit, but for high-volume terms concentrating a lot of ad spend, it’s valuable to keep them apart this way.

-I may have a few very high-volume keywords in their own ad group, bundle keywords with similar meaning and performance together, and use a “tutti-frutti” ad group where I drop longer tail keywords, usually with lower volume or performance, until I figure out if some are worth splitting differently.
+I may have a few very high-volume keywords in their ad group, bundle keywords with similar meaning and performance together, and use a “tutti-frutti” ad group where I drop longer tail keywords, usually with lower volume or performance, until I figure out if some are worth splitting differently.

 An additional complication for ad groups comes with specific targeting.
 You have the option with each ad group’s settings to show your ads to users depending on their device (iPhone or iPad), age, gender, location as well as whether they are new users or “returning users.”

-Be careful here because “returning users” covers a variety of cases, including both users who already have the app on their device and lapsed users who had it in the past (or on another device) but not anymore.
+Be careful here because “returning users” covers a variety of cases, including users who already have the app on their device and lapsed users who had it in the past (or on another device) but not anymore.

-At first, I would recommend starting with none of these targeting options, grouping everything together, and later evaluating the relevance of testing specific cases.
+At first, I would recommend starting with none of these targeting options, grouping everything, and later evaluating the relevance of testing specific cases.
 Of all these options, new vs. returning users is typically one I like to split at some point (to gauge performance levels, which often differs) and bid accordingly.
 That’s especially true for brand defense campaigns.

-If you’re just getting started, I would recommend keeping it simple: four campaigns, each with just a few ad groups based on your intuition of what makes sense to group together (for example, direct vs. indirect competitors) and no audience targeting.
+If you’re just getting started, I recommend keeping it simple: four campaigns, each with just a few ad groups based on your intuition of what makes sense to group (for example, direct vs. indirect competitors) and no audience targeting.

-Then, as you evaluate scale and performance, you may expand on the go by creating additional ad groups to group specific queries together or test how audiences react.
+Then, as you evaluate scale and performance, you may expand on the go by creating additional ad groups to group specific queries or test how audiences react.